edgeandnode/amp-demo/README.md

 - SQL errors in derived tables (check build output)
 - Streaming violations (see [Streaming Model Limitations](#streaming-model-limitations))
 - Services not fully started (wait for `just up` to complete)
+- Query returns no data - interact with Counter from the frontend to generate event data

 ### Config Changes Not Applying